Can Happiness Be Measured?

 “But what if it doesn’t last?”

-And when I bring them back—gently—to the vision of their happier life, they’ll often laugh and say, “Gosh, this is hard!”
+And when I gently bring them back to their vision of their 'happy self', they’ll often laugh and say, “It's so hard not to think negatively!"

 And they’re right.
 Because for most of us, our minds have been so well trained to focus on what’s wrong, what’s missing, what hasn’t been solved yet.